Introduction: what “cost per mile” really means

 Second example: why low mileage can look expensive

-Imagine a second driver who spends less on fuel because they drive less, but still pays similar insurance and depreciation.
+Imagine a second driver who spends less on fuel because they drive less, but still pays similar insurance and loses similar value to depreciation.
 They drive 6,000 miles, spend $900 on fuel, $450 on maintenance, $1,200 on insurance, and depreciate by $2,500.

-Even though the second driver spends less overall, the cost per mile is higher because fixed costs are spread across fewer miles.
-This is one reason occasional drivers sometimes find that ride-share, car-share, or renting can be competitive for certain use cases.
+This is the part many people miss: the second driver spends less overall during the year, yet the cost per mile is much higher.
+Why?
+Because the fixed pieces of car ownership are spread across fewer miles.
+That is why occasional drivers sometimes find that ride-share, transit, car-share, or short-term rental options can be surprisingly competitive once the true carrying cost of a personal vehicle is accounted for.

 Sample comparison table (illustrative)